kingslayer458/steam-game-searcher/README.md

 installation

-generate rawg api from thiern offical website
+generate rawg api from their offical website